liquidcarbon/affinity/README.md

 #### 7. Bonus: Partitions

-The special attribute `LOCATION` helps you write the data where you want, how you want it.
+The special attribute `LOCATION` helps you write the data where you want, how you want it.  `LOCATION` does not have to be declared, but it is set to sensible (unpartitioned) defaults.

 On calling `af.Dataset.partition()`, you'll get the formatted list of Hive-style partitions and the datasets broken up accordingly.